Luca Mastrantonio: FC Tucson

 On 1 March 2021, Mastrantonio signed with FC Tucson of USL League One.
 He made his debut on 19 June 2021, appearing as an injury-time substitute during a 0–0 draw with North Texas SC.

 Union Omaha

-Following Tucson's voluntary relegation to USL League Two, Mastrantonio signed with USL League One club Union Omaha.
+Following Tucson's voluntary relegation to USL League Two, Mastrantonio signed with USL League One club Union Omaha in January 2023.
+During his time with Omaha, Mastrantonio helped the club to two consecutive first place finishes and the 2024 USL League Championship.

+AV Alta FC

+Mastrantonio joined AV Alta on 1 January 2025, ahead of the club's inaugural season in USL League One.